RymaTech/Broke-in-Vegas-Kata/README.md

-#Broke in Vegas Kata
+<h1>Broke in Vegas Kata</h1>

 <p>
-This is a new Kata I am currently working on and intend to publish on <a href="https://www.codewars.com/">Codewars</a>.
-To follow me on Codewars or view my other Katas click <a href="https://www.codewars.com/users/RymaTech/authored">here.</a>
+This is a new Kata I am currently working on and intend to publish on <a href="https://www.codewars.com/" target="_blank" >Codewars</a>.
+To follow me on Codewars or view my other Katas click <a href="https://www.codewars.com/users/RymaTech/authored" target="_blank" >here.</a>
 </p>

 <h2>Story</h2>